johnroo2/johnroo2/README.md

 ### About Me

 Hi, I'm John Liu!
-I'm a student at the University of Waterloo with a profound interest in computer science, web development, and machine learning.
+I'm a computer science student at the University of Waterloo who's interested in computer science, web development, and machine learning.
 When I'm not facing a screen, I enjoy reading, running, and playing the piano.
 I also have a YouTube channel dedicated to contest math, feel free to check it out!

 <img src="https://streak-stats.demolab.com/?user=johnroo2&theme=solarized-light" height="160"/>